About the Special Diabetes Program

 The Special Diabetes Program has enabled the creation of unique, innovative, and collaborative research consortia and clinical trials networks focused on the prevention, treatment, and cure of type 1 diabetes.
 These consortia have made significant research progress and also generated numerous research resources for use by the broad scientific community.
 More information on research supported by the Program and the resulting scientific accomplishments are found in a Progress Report on the Special Type 1 Diabetes Program.

-Legislative History of the Special Diabetes Program
+Legislative and Funding History of the Special Diabetes Program